Burlingame Ranch Phase II Project Website

 Endeavor to deliver Burlingame Phase II at a cost and subsidy per unit lower than Burlingame Phase I without sacrificing quality

 Develop a viable construction phasing and sequencing plan that maximizes construction efficiency while minimizing the impact of construction on residents and visitors

 Create a construction plan that can adjust to potential fluctuation in market demand for units

 Adopt and implement a safety program that provides a safe environment for all workers, visitors and the public

-Please use the links below to get involved!
+Please use the links below for updates: